 - (A) "Advance notification" (of a permit application) means any written communication which establishes the applicant's intention to construct, and which provides the Department with sufficient information to determine that the proposed source may constitute a major new source or major modification, and that such source may affect any mandatory Class I federal area, including, but not limited to, submittal of a draft or partial permit application, a PSD monitoring plan, or a sufficiently detailed letter.
-"Advance notification" does not include general inquiries about the Department's regulations. - (B) All other terms used herein shall have the same meaning as set forth in chapter 2 or in 40 CFR 52.21(b) [PSD] and 40 CFR 51.301 [Protection of Visibility], all as in effect upon the latest date of amendment of this supplement, unless manifestly inconsistent with the context in which they are used.
-Wherever there is a difference between the definitions in chapter 2 and those listed in 40 CFR 52.21(b) and 40 CFR 51.301, the federal definitions as listed in 40 CFR 52.21(b) and 40 CFR 51.301 shall apply. - (C) The definition for "routine maintenance, repair and replacement" in 40 CFR 52.21(b)(2)(iii)(a) is not incorporated.
+"Advance notification" does not include general inquiries about the Department's regulations. - (B) All other terms used herein shall have the same meaning as set forth in Chapter 2 of Regulation 19 or in 40 CFR 52.21(b) [PSD] and 40 CFR 51.301 [Protection of Visibility] as of November 29, 2005, all as in effect upon the latest date of amendment of this supplement, unless manifestly inconsistent with the context in which they are used.
+Wherever there is a difference between the definitions in Chapter 2 of Regulation

+- 19 and those listed in 40 CFR 52.21(b) and 40 CFR 51.301, the federal definitions as listed in 40 CFR 52.21(b) and 40 CFR 51.301 as of November 29, 2005, shall apply. - (C) The definition for "routine maintenance, repair and replacement" in 40 CFR 52.21(b)(2)(iii)(a) is not incorporated.